noahehall/theBookOfNoah/_javascript.md

   12. avoid large/complex layouts and layout thrashing
     - avoid triggering layout/reflow wherever possible
       1. avoid changes to geometric properties (e.g. width, height, top, etc)
-    - assess layout model performance: flexbox > older fkkkkkmlexbox/float-based layout models
+    - assess layout model performance: flexbox > older flexbox/float-based layout models
     - avoid forced synchronous layouts and layout thrashing by reading style values before making style changes
+    - reduce paitn areas through layer promotino and orchestration of animations
+    - use chrome devtools paint profiler to asses paint complexity and cost; reduce where you can
 #### image optimizations
   1. images often account for most of the downloaded bytes on a page
   2. when to use which image type